Captains Announce Trick Or Treat at Classic Park, Powered by NOPEC

 The event will run from 12 p.m. to 4 p.m. and will feature trick or treat stations, costume contests, photo opportunities, children's characters, inflatables and more.
 Admission for the Captains Trick or Treat event is free.

 Captains partners are invited to become a community partner for the event and pass out candy or promotional items.
 Space is limited.
-Interested organizations should email Ian Pertz.
+Interested organizations should email Ian Pertz at ipertz@captainsbaseball.com.

 • Discuss this story on the High-A Central League message board...